-"Ultra moist and buttery bunt cake flavored with eggnog, rum, cinnamon, and nutmeg, then covered with a sweet eggnog glaze.
-It's a sweeter way to enjoy the holiday season's favorite drink!"
+"Ultra moist and buttery eggnog bundt cake with hints of rum, cinnamon, and nutmeg, then coated with an eggnog glaze.
+It's the sweeter way to enjoy eggnog!"

 You know what I love?